Nicholas Napp

 His areas of active work and research include:

-• Wireless sensor network design and deployment for commercial buildings
+- Wireless sensor network design and deployment for commercial buildings

-• Indoor air quality monitoring and HVAC system integration
+- Indoor air quality monitoring and HVAC system integration

-• BAS adoption barriers and cost structures in small commercial buildings
+- BAS adoption barriers and cost structures in small commercial buildings

-• Occupancy detection and environmental health research
+- Occupancy detection, school indoor air quality, and environmental health research

 Professional Background